-Recruits are integrated into a patrol squad in one of the five EPS patrol divisions and partnered with a trained Police Training Officer (PTO).
+After graduation, recruits are integrated into a patrol squad in one of the six EPS patrol divisions and partnered with a trained Police Training Officer (PTO).
 The PTO Program incorporates problem-based learning and critical thinking around policing and problem solving.
 This training is comprised of 15 sets of shifts, usually 4 days on and 4 days off with the added flexibility to accommodate individual differences in progression.
 Depending upon individual progression through the program, recruits can begin working independently at approximately the 9 month point from the beginning of the Academy Foundations training.
 Throughout the field development stage of training, recruits will have many opportunities to spend their time off with family and friends and pursuing hobbies and interests.

 Post Foundational Assessment and Development

 After Field Development, recruits will be brought back together for a three-week period of Post Foundational Assessment and Development, involving targeted training and assessment.
 Their skills will be assessed and developed further focusing on maximizing individual potential.
 Additional strategic training opportunities will also be provided to develop knowledge and skill sets based upon experiences to date.